 HO-3867, a Safe STAT Inhibitor, is Selectively Cytotoxic to Ovarian Cancer.
 A preclinical study led by OSUCCC – James researchers and published in the journal Cancer Research offered proof-of-concept for an agent called HO-3867 as a selective STAT3 inhibitor to treat ovarian cancer and other solid tumors where STAT3 is widely upregulated.
 In their study abstract, the researchers state that STAT3 is well corroborated preclinically as a cancer therapeutic target, but they note that translational strategies for its blockade by small molecule inhibitors has been elusive.
 In this study, they reported the development of a class of bifunctional STAT3 inhibitors, based on conjugation of a diarylidenyl-piperidone (DAP) backbone to an N-hydroxypyrroline (-NOH) group, that exhibits minimal toxicity against normal cells and good oral bioavailability.
 Selvendiran Karuppaiyah, PhD, was corresponding author.

 The Ohio State University College of Medicine Fellowship in Gynecologic Oncology, established in 2008, is a three-year program that includes one year of research followed by two years of clinical training.
-The goal of the fellowship program, led by David Cohn, MD, is to train gynecologic oncologists who are exemplary physicians to care for and provide consultation and comprehensive management to patients with gynecologic cancer.
+The goal of the fellowship program, led by Ritu Salani, MD, is to train gynecologic oncologists who are exemplary physicians to care for and provide consultation and comprehensive management to patients with gynecologic cancer.
+The deadline for applications for the fellowship program is April 2, 2017.

 - Surgeons, who are able to manage a full range of technical surgical issues and complex medical problems that arise in women with gynecologic cancers